Abdirahman-hurre/Weather-App/README.md

 Click the search button or press Enter to fetch the weather information.

-The app will display the current weather details for the specified location.
+The app will display the current weather details for the specified location and the background will will display the location

 # Dependencies
 Font Awesome - Used for icons.